 Praise: Dogs love to hear their owners praise them, which can be a very effective reward.
 Use positive words and a happy tone when you praise your dog.

 What about verbal praise?
 You only have to speak their name for some dogs to get their whole body wagging!
 For others, your voice would do little to cut it in an environment of many other potential reinforcements.
-A more anxious dog might find a loud, excited human vocalisation quite scary.
+A more anxious dog might find a loud, excited human vocalisation scary.
 Studies have shown that how we use our tone AND the consistency of our words are very important in creating a “happy” response in our dogs.

 The two must be combined to have the best result.
 Dog-directed speech (baby talk) is the most effective way to reinforce and encourage your dog.
 Using consistent words or phrases your dog becomes accustomed to allows them to understand the praise being presented better.